MultiChain/multichain/README.md

 * The release is built with GCC after which `strip multichaind` strings the debug symbols, which reduces the executable size by about 90%.

-Windows Build Notes (cross-compiled on Ubuntu 14.04 x64)
+Windows Build Notes (on Ubuntu 14.04 x64)
 =====================

 Install dependencies